Katie Hopper

 Bio:

-I have been been teaching Middle School English for over 20 years and still love it.
+I have been teaching Middle School English for over 20 years and still love it.
 When not reading, I love running, practicing yoga, caring for my plants, and spending time with my two children, both of whom are also educators.

 Awards: